The Department of Political Science is a strong academic community with both undergraduate and graduate programs.

 “You will face many defeats in life, but never let yourself be defeated” is one of Corynn’s favorite Maya Angelou […]

-To adhere to social distancing and University Covid-19 policies, virtual appointments are encouraged.
-To arrange an appointment, please contact the professor you need to schedule a time for your visit.
-Drop in-visits are not available.
-If you are not sure, whom you need to contact regarding your question, please send an email describing the issue to email@example.com or firstname.lastname@example.org and we will forward your email to the appropriate person.
-Please note that masks are required for all visitors.
+To arrange an appointment, please contact the professor you need to see to schedule a time for your visit.
+If you are not sure, whom you need to contact regarding your question, please send an email describing the issue to firstname.lastname@example.org or email@example.com and we will forward your email to the appropriate person.